R3D9477/umake-c/README.md

 # umake
-universal mega make file :)
+universal makefile, produced to be easy to use :)

 #### Config Files:
 * mk_include.list - set of direcotries to include